-The winemaker Pascual Harriague (1819-1894), originally from the French Basque country, immigrated in 1838 Uruguay
+The winemaker Pascual Harriague (1819-1894) from the French Basque Country immigrated to in 1838 Uruguay

 on.
-From the year 1840 he lived in the town of Salto in the province of the same name in the northwest.
-There he later founded the estate "La Caballada".
+From 1840 he lived in the city of Salto in the province of the same name in the northwest.
+There he later founded the "La Caballada" estate.
 He is considered an important wine pioneer in this country.
-Among other things, he led the brought from his home grape Tannat
+Among other things, he led the grape variety brought back from his homeland Tannat

-which is why in his name in Uruguay and occasionally also in Argentina in his honor as Harriague is called.
+one, which is why he is called Harriague in his honor in Uruguay and occasionally also in Argentina.